It’s no secret that knowing how to make cannabutter gives you a new, interesting way of consuming cannabis.

 Food and drinks to make with your butter

-Here’s a couple things you can make quickly with weed butter:
+Here are several more things you can make quickly with weed butter:

 - Chocolate chip cookies and peanut butter cups are a must try!